vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

 ## Conclusion

 Wow, we made it!
-If you've worked through all the practical examples then you've accomplished a lot.
+If you've worked through all the practical examples, then you've accomplished a lot.

 You are now acquainted with Docker - you built an image and instantiated a container for that image.
 Then you got your images running on a Kubernetes cluster that you set up yourself.
 You then manually scaled and rolled out updates to your application.

 And then in this part you got a simple CI/CD pipeline up and running from scratch by provisioning a VM, installing Drone and it's prerequisites, and getting it to play nice with Gitlab and Google Kurbenetes Engine.

-On the other hand, if you worked through all the practical examples then this is just the beginning.
+On the other hand, if you worked through all the practical examples, then this is just the beginning.
 I sincerely hope that this article has been useful to you on your journey toward microservice mastery.

 Cheers,
 Sheena